 screen events, indicating that someone opened a screen in your app.

 You can track screen views by integrating with our SDKs or writing your own custom code to send events using the track API.
 Our SDKs support automatic screen tracking, making it much easier to implement screen view events.

 If you want to update the “Last Visited” field without relying on page views, you can also pass over the attribute

 _last_visit with the timestamp of the last visit in unix (seconds since epoch format) when making

 identify calls to Customer.io through your integration.

-Within Customer.io, you can do this within event triggered campaigns by adding an attribute update action your workflow.
+Within Customer.io, you can do this within event triggered campaigns by adding an Create or update person action your workflow.
 For example, if I wanted “Last Visited” to update whenever a user last signed in and saw my app’s home page, this is how that might be set up:

-The trigger would be an event (signing in, viewing the page, or interacting with a certain interface element on that page, to name a few event examples), and the specific attribute update action looks like this:
+The trigger would be an event (signing in, viewing the page, or interacting with a certain interface element on that page, to name a few event examples), and the specific Create or update person action looks like this: